Detailed Insight Into Travel Activity Patterns

 - When and where the highest VMT/VKT occurred

-- Origin-Destination travel patterns with VMT/VKT values within, to and from the city
+- Origin-Destination travel patterns with estimated VMT/VKT values within, to and from the city

 - How travel patterns differ on weekdays versus weekends